tgaillard1/multi-cloud-workshop/README.md

 *  Subsequent workshops have some additional prerequisites

 ## Workshop Structure
 This workshop is divided into three distinct workshops to facilate individual adoption.
 The goal is to provide a modular platform to include assests that are part of your deployment architecture.
 Overtime the workshop should include additional services based on customers needs.
+Please provide comments and roadmap items that you would like included into the project.